ngmattt/U-Net-Segmentation-and-Classification-for-Predicting-Fixed-Orthodontics-Appliances/README.md

-# U-Net Segmentation and Classification for predicting braces
+# U-Net Segmentation and Classification for Predicting Fixed Orthodontics Appliances (FOAs)

 ## Overview
-This project explores the use of deep learning and machine learning methods to detect and classify orthodontic braces from dental radiograph images.
+This project explores the use of deep learning and machine learning methods to detect and classify FOAs from dental radiograph images.
 The workflow includes using a U-Net architecture for image segmentation followed by downstream classification models with selected extracted features.

 ## Methods